 - Completion of at least 15 semester hours in residence at NorthWest Arkansas Community College.
-(Certain professional degree programs may have more specific and/or extensive residency requirements.) - Presentation of a cumulative grade point average of 2.0 out of a possible 4.0 in all 1000 level and above courses.
-A student may repeat a course for credit as often as he/she wishes, but no course will be counted more than once for graduation. - 3.
+(Certain professional degree programs may have more specific requirements.) - Presentation of a cumulative grade point average of 2.0 out of a possible 4.0.
+A student may repeat a course as often as he/she wishes, but no course will be counted more than once for graduation. - 3.
 Settlement of all financial obligations to satisfy the Business Office.